 MU Faculty Council on University Policy is the elected representative organization of the MU Faculty.
 Members represent faculty in every college, division, and school that is led by a dean.
-It organizes efforts on behalf of faculty members that transcend department, school and college.
+It organizes efforts on behalf of faculty members that transcend department, school, and college.
 Faculty Council traditionally approaches issues from a campus perspective.
-In this way, it helps make our faculty more than a collection of units that share a catalog and a local geography.
-Faculty Council develops policies that affect academic life; protects primary, shared and advisory faculty authority; and serves as a reflection of faculty thought.
+In this way, it helps make our faculty more than a collection of units that share a catalog and local geography.
+Faculty Council develops policies that affect academic life; protects primary, shared, and advisory faculty authority; and serves as a reflection of faculty thought.
 It is the public face of MU faculty members to university officials, stakeholders, and media.
-Additional information about Faculty Council can be found in Chapter 300.0 IO in the UM Collected rules and Regulations.
+Additional information about Faculty Council can be found in Chapter 300.010 in the UM Collected Rules and Regulations.

 Faculty Council Procedures

 Council members are elected by and from the faculty of all colleges and schools headed by a dean who reports to the provost for academic affairs.
 For the purposes of Academic Unit Selections MU Libraries will be collectively treated as a school entitled to voting representation.
 According to MU Faculty Bylaws, Faculty Council can have no fewer than 25 and no more than 35 members.
 Representatives shall be allocated to a college or school on the basis of the total number of full-time ranked faculty members of the UMC faculty within the college or school.
 Regardless of faculty size, every college/school is entitled to at least one representative.

 Council members are elected for three-year terms and are eligible to serve no more than two consecutive terms.
 Only these members, or an alternate that a member designates for a particular meeting may vote on Faculty Council actions.
 NTT representatives have full voting rights.
 Faculty Council maintains a list of recognized organizations that may authorize a representative to attend Council meetings and speak on matters before the Council.
 Members of recognized organizations may not vote.